bind-labs/backend/README.md

 - Index `/index`
   - ID can be derived from the parameters and then hashed for caching
-  - Two types: One shows the content as-is, the other builds it from the RSS history
+  - Two types: One shows the content as-is (simple interleave for now), the other builds it from the RSS history
   - `GET /:id` Gets the actual content of the feed
     - `GET /me` for home feed
   - `GET/PUT /` Lists or creates an index